sauricat/sauricat/README.md

 ### Hi there 👋

 - 😄 Pronouns: she/they.
-Other IDs: Shu Lin, 北雁清凉.
+Also call me Shu.
 - 🔭 I’m a PhD student in continental philosophy.
 - 🌱 I’m currently focusing on phenomenology, ethics, gender theory, and transcultural philosophy.
 - 👯 I’m working for [One Among Us](https://one-among.us), an NGO and community for East Asian/Canadian transgender people.
 Please provide us with more items!